 Fallopian Tube Recanalization

 A common cause of female infertility is a blockage of the fallopian tubes, usually as the result of debris that has built up.
 Occasionally, scarring from surgery or serious infection can lead to a blockage as well.
-Fallopian tube recanalization (FTR) is a non-surgical procedure an interventional radiologist uses to treat these blockages.
+Fallopian tube recanalization (FTR) is a non-surgical procedure to treat these blockages.